s-schmidbauer/www.schmidbauer.cz/index.md

 ---

-## Contact
+## About Stefan Schmidbauer and contact

-Contact us for any request with Email, Web or else.
+Contact us for any request with Email, phone or else.

 - My name is Stefan Schmidbauer.
 I'm born in Prien, Bavaria in Germany.
 - I have 15+ years experience in IT with a wide range of customers.